-New housing developments in Northamptonshire have an impact on existing county council services.
-This could be in the form of increased traffic on our roads, or additional pupils to attend schools, for example.
 In order for county council services to continue to run effectively, it is often necessary for developers to contribute towards county council infrastructure.
 This could be in the form of money, or physical works.
-This is referred to as "Planning Obligations".

-Essentially Planning Obligations is the mechanism through which developers of land contribute towards the provision of facilities and infrastructure which support the growth of Northamptonshire.
-These Planning Obligations are secured in a document known as a Section 106 agreement.
+Planning obligations is the mechanism through which developers of land contribute towards the provision of facilities and infrastructure, which support the growth of Northamptonshire.
+These planning obligations are secured in a document known as a Section 106 agreement.

-Below is the county council's policy document for Planning Obligations and Section 106 in Northamptonshire.
-This document provides clear guidance on the county council's approach to planning obligations and ensures that new developments play a fair role in delivering the infrastructure and services required to facilitate and support new communities.
+This document provides clear guidance on the county council's approach and ensures that new developments play a fair role in delivering the infrastructure and services required to facilitate and support new communities.

-The document was formally adopted as county council policy by Cabinet in January 2015 and can be viewed below:
+The document was formally adopted as a county council policy by Cabinet in January 2015.

-This explanatory note explains the status of the document as county council policy and provides clarity on how the document will be applied:
+The following explanatory notes explain the status of the document as county council policy and provides clarity on how the document will be applied:

-To accompany this document, the county council has completed a 2014 Pupil Generation Forecast survey, which acts as an evidence base when calculating how many school children a development is likely to generate.
-For the purpose of transparency, this document can be viewed below:
+To accompany the document, we completed a 2014 Pupil Generation Forecast survey, which acts as an evidence base when calculating how many school children a development is likely to generate:

 Developer contributions annual report

-The county council's Development Management service produces an annual report on developer contributions and Section 106 on behalf of Education, Libraries, and Fire and Rescue.
-These reports enable the county council to be open and transparent with regards to works undertaken and funds secured through the development process.
+The county council's Development Management Service produces an annual report on developer contributions and Section 106 on behalf of education, libraries, and fire and rescue.
+These reports enable the county council to be open and transparent with the works undertaken and funds secured through the development process: